 Under the Patient Protection and Affordable Care Act (ACA), individuals are required to have health insurance while applicable large employers (ALEs) are required to offer health benefits to their full-time employees.
-In order for the Internal Revenue Service (IRS) to verify that (1) individuals have the required minimum essential coverage, (2) individuals who request premium tax credits are entitled to them, and (3) ALEs are meeting their shared responsibility (play or pay) obligations, employers with 50 or more full-time or full-time equivalent employees and insurers will be required to report on the health coverage they offer.
-Final instructions for both the 1094-B and 1095-C and 1095-C were released in September 2015, as were the final forms for 1094-B, 1094-B, 1094-C, and 1095-C.
+In order for the Internal Revenue Service (IRS) to verify that (1) individuals have the required minimum essential coverage, (2) individuals who request premium tax credits are entitled to them, and (3) ALEs are meeting their shared responsibility (play or pay) obligations, employers with 50 or more full-time or full-time equivalent employees and insurers are required to report on the health coverage they offer.
+Final instructions for both the 1094-B and 1095-B and the 1094-C and 1095-C were released in September 2016, as were the final forms for 1094-B, 1095-B, 1094-C, and 1095-C.